-• Engineered solutions regarding molten corium cooling and prevention of basemat meltthrough given to the both the Ex-Vessel Retention (ExVC) and the In-Vessel Retention (IVR) strategies.
+• Engineered solutions regarding molten corium cooling and prevention of basemat meltthrough

+Within measure D-3-5 a lot of studies have been performed concerning solutions about molten corium retention during severe accidents.
+Kozloduy NPP participates in international projects in JRC, Petten, Netherlands and UJV Rez, Czech Republic.
+Consideration has been given to the both the Ex-Vessel Retention (ExVC) and the In-Vessel Retention (IVR) strategies.
 Activities have been performed for reducing the possibility of reaching an ex-vessel phase in case of severe accident.
-A hardware modification is installed, which is related to plugging of the most vulnerable points, where basement melt-through could occur and preventing bypass of the containment.
+A hardware modification is instaled, which is related to plugging of the most vulnerable points, where basement melt-through could occur and preventing bypass of the containment.
 Systems for ensuring control of the reactor vessel temperature and level in the reactor in severe accidents conditions were also installed and implemented into SAMGs.

 Activities related to providing direct water injection to the reactor core from an external source were implemented.
-The commissioning of the measuring channels for monitoring and evaluation the concentration of steam and oxygen in the containment continues.
+Measuring channels for monitoring and evaluation the concentration of steam and oxygen in the containment have been installed.